rhoai-mlops/mlops-instructions/docs/1-when-the-music-starts/1-data-science-project.md

     ![jupyter-notebook-ui.png](./images/jupyter-notebook-ui.png)

-    But before, there are two things we need to get done; setup our own Git repository and some S3 storage for experimentation 🫡
+    But first, let's setup our own Git repository and see what type of S3 storage environment we have for experimentation 🫡